 Understanding when triggers run and fire

-Every time a ticket is created or updated, all of your triggers run in a cycle against that ticket.
+Every time a ticket is created or updated, all of your triggers run in a cycle against that ticket in the order the triggers are listed.
 A trigger will fire and update the ticket if its conditions are met during the cycle.
 A cycle is the entire process of a ticket being checked against all your triggers.

 If a trigger updates a ticket during the cycle, the cycle starts over.
 All the triggers run again, except any triggers that have already fired and updated the ticket.
 This means a ticket could loop through the trigger list several times before all of the triggers have either updated the ticket or been skipped because conditions were not met.
 (See the image below.)